fr-demo-org/fastrobot_demo_github_org/README.md

-### CircleCI using Terraform to manage our GitHub Organization
+## CircleCI driving Terraform to manage our GitHub Organization

 ### Status

-We expect the `main` branch of this repo to always be applicable.
+We expect the `main` branch of this repo to always be applicable and correct.

 `main`: [![CircleCI](https://circleci.com/gh/fr-demo-org/fastrobot_demo_github_org.svg?style=svg)](https://circleci.com/gh/fr-demo-org/fastrobot_demo_github_org)

+### How to use:

+Welcome to our org!
+Our SSO got you access to the github organization, you can now use this repository to add yourself to teams and projects, pending an automated review and approval from one of the admins.

+If you'd like to edit team membership, you most likely would want to submit a pull-request against the `vars.tf` file, adding your github username to the `gh_users` team.
+Once you submit the PR, CircleCI will plan the changes and attach the output to a PR for an admin to review and approve.

 #### TODO
 This is a work in progress and is probably at least missing these features: